MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/add-custom-controls-to-a-field-or-entity.md

 ms.topic: "article"
 ---

-# Add custom components to a field or entity
+# Add custom components to a field or entity in model-driven apps

 Custom components let you transform fields that traditionally contain text into visualizations.
 Similarly, you can use custom components to transform datasets, such as a view, to display in a more visual rendering rather than a list of records.
 Custom components can appear as visualizations on forms, dashboards, views, and homepage grids.